 - For heart disease: 500-2000 mg propionyl-L-carnitine twice daily.

-- For congestive heart failure and chest pain due to blood circulation problems (chronic angina): 500 mg propionyl-L-carnitine three times daily.
+- For chest pain (angina): 500 mg propionyl-L-carnitine three times daily.

-- For symptoms in older men caused by insufficient levels of testosterone: 2 grams of propionyl-L-carnitine and 2 grams of acetyl-L-carnitine daily.
+- For low levels of testosterone in older men: 2 grams of propionyl-L-carnitine and 2 grams of acetyl-L-carnitine daily.

-- For ED (erectile dysfunction): 2 grams of propionyl-L-carnitine daily along with 50 mg of sildenafil (Viagra) given twice weekly.
+- For erectile dysfunction (ED): 2 grams of propionyl-L-carnitine daily along with 50 mg of sildenafil (Viagra) given twice weekly.
 A specific combination of propionyl-L-carnitine 250 mg, niacin 20 mg, and arginine 2500 mg daily.

-- For Peyronie's disease: 2 grams of propionyl-L-carnitine daily in combination with injections of a medication called verapamil.
+- For a disease that causes curved, painful erections (Peyronie disease): 2 grams of propionyl-L-carnitine daily in combination with injections of a medication called verapamil.

-- For blood vessel disorders and heart disease: Healthcare providers give propionyl-L-carnitine with a needle in the vein (by IV).
+- For leg pain during exercise due to poor blood flow (intermittent claudication): Healthcare providers give propionyl-L-carnitine with a needle in the vein (by IV).